Splinterlands is a Blockchain Trading Card Game Epitomizing What TCGs Must Become to Survive in a Changing World

 by R.A.
 Rowell

-As of this writing, I haven’t yet been able to play Splinterlands, but I have played another extremely popular crypto trading card game, Gods Unchained.
+As of yet, our team as not yet played Splinterlands, but I have played another extremely popular crypto trading card game, Gods Unchained.
 There are some things about Splinterlands, however, that I believe will give it enduring success.
 Why did I decide to write about Splinterlands before even getting a chance to play?

 There are key aspects that make Splinterlands different than many other blockchain trading card games before it.
 These things are exactly what current Trading Card Games need to adopt to succeed in a changing world where crypto is going to become a part of everyday life.
 Blockchain trading card games are becoming one of the top genres in crypto gaming for several reasons, many of which I will cover right now.